BryanGregory01/Operations-delivery-performance-dashboard/README.md

+Markdown
-Operations & Delivery Performance Dashboard
+# Operations & Delivery Performance Dashboard

 📌 Project Overview
 This project analyzes logistics and shipment operations using PostgreSQL and Power BI.
 The dashboard tracks shipment volume, carrier delays, delivery performance, and shipping costs to identify operational inefficiencies and support business decision-making.